-Morning registration The school is open from 08:25 on each school day.
-Breakfast club is open fro m 07:45 where students can attend by booking a place through Paren it Pay
+Morning registration •The school is open from 08:25 5 on each school day. • Breakfast club is open fro m 07 7:45 where students can attend l by booking a place through Pare ent Pay • • tart of the morning register. st before the register is taken. •The morning register is ta ıken at 08:30 on each school day.
+Afternoon registration • The afternoon register is t taken at 13:05 on each school day.

-• Pupils are expected to be in school in good time for the start of the morning register.
-This means they should arrive at school at least 10 minutest before the register is taken.

-The morning register is taken at 08:30 on each school day. -

-Afternoon registration

-The afternoon register is taken at

-on each school day.